AnupamSudhakaran/graphql-analytics-project/README.md

 After a successful startup please open your browser and go the link localhost:3000/graphql [This will give a beautiful UI to interact with the queries and mutations] though i have added a sample query in the mentioned file.
 Also have used apollo server  (Much better UI -- you might need network connection though).

-## Filing Data
+## Filing In  Data

 ```
 The CSV Sheet has a small problem with data
-make sure you have all the _id feilds has string , niether UUID(Lack of native support) or ObjectId(Diffrent format is accepted) do not work.
+make sure you have all the _id feilds as string , niether UUID(Lack of native support) or ObjectId(Diffrent format is accepted in monogo) do not work.

-the ordes field where there are products by default makes it a string so have wrote a small script to change it to a better Object Dataype
+int the orders collection, wherin the  products by default becomes a string it a string during the CSV upload  so have wrote a small script to change it to a better Object Dataype

 please call this curl after starting up the service